mleleszi/wctype_cpp/rfc/draft.md

 ## Benchmarks

 Benchmark results can be seen [here](https://github.com/mleleszi/wctype_prototype/blob/main/benchmarks/benchmarks.md).
-This might not be totally accurate and representative, only quick prototyping was done.
+Might not be totally accurate and representative, only quick prototyping was done.

 ## Prototype code